Tuesday, August 29, 2017

 If you have been very observant you will have spied two rope controls in the above photograph.
 One is the motors decompression control (the motor starts on half compression).
 The other is the engines stop lever.
 I can hear some of you muttering the words 'Heath Robinson' under your breathe - cut it out right now - you know about the kiss principle (keep it simple stupid).

-The only stupid, or more to the point, slightly alarming aspect about this whole drama has been my regular descent into the port cockpit locker to install the exhaust system.
+The only stupid, or more to the point, slightly alarming aspect about this whole drama has been my regular decent into the port cockpit locker to install the exhaust system.
 The entrance is so narrow I have to exhale the very last gasp of air in my lungs to squeeze my diaphragm through.
-It gives one the experience similar to one Pooh Bear Esq who after visiting his friend Rabbit and consuming a number of pots of honey got stuck halfway in and halfway out of Rabbits door - I know the feeling, it makes me exclaim "Yikes" with a slight squeak of the terminal consonants and vowels every time.
+It gives one the experience similar to one Pooh Bear Esq who after visiting his friend Rabbit and consuming a number of pots of honey got stuck halfway in and halfway out of Rabbits door - I know the feeling.